Alemdar (ship): Alemdar's encounter with gunboat C-27

 The Allies high commander gave strict orders to arrest the crew and bring the ship back.
 On the night of 8 February 1921 when Alemdar was trying to sail to east, the French gunboat C-27 waiting in ambush out of Karadeniz Ereğli harbor, caught Alemdar.
 The French navy was especially active in western Black Sea because of the coal mines in Zonguldak, which is situated to the east of Karadeniz Ereğli.
-French commander Tilli and a small platoon embarked the ship, and the ship was directed to İstanbul with the gunboat in rear.
+French commander Tilli and a small platoon embarked the ship, and the ship was directed to Istanbul with the gunboat in rear.
 After a short voyage, however, the crew overtook the French boarding party by surprise, and redirected the ship back to Karadeniz Ereğli.
 The gunboat opened fire, but fearing to wound the French seamen, they didn't use their heavy guns.
 In Karadeniz Ereğli harbor, the French gunboat maneuvered sailing between Alemdar and the pier.
 But this was not a wise choice; because the nationalists in Karadeniz Ereğli opened fire from the pier.
 According to Erol Mütercimler while the casualty of Alemdar was one death (Recep Kahya) and three wounded soldiers, the casualty of C-27 was two deaths and three wounded soldiers.
 The gunboat retreated.
 According to the agreement reached on 2 March, the French military personnel who were held captive were released and the French navy promised not to interfere Alemdar's voyage.
 This was a relatively small clash.
 But the news of arresting an allied commander brought a big morale for the nationalists.